 Azure Advisor is a personalized cloud consultant that helps you follow best practices to optimize your Azure deployments.
 It analyzes your resource configuration and usage telemetry.
 It recommends solutions that can help you improve the reliability, security, cost effectiveness, performance, and operational excellence of your Azure resources.
 Learn more about Azure Advisor.

 Advisor Score is a core feature of Azure Advisor that aggregates Advisor recommendations into a simple, actionable score.
-This score enables you to tell at a glance if you're taking the necessary steps to build reliable, secure, and cost-efficient solutions, and to prioritize the actions that will yield the biggest improvement to the posture of your workloads.
-The Advisor score consists of an overall score, which can be further broken down into five category scores corresponding to each of the Well-Architected pillars.
+This score enables you to tell at a glance if you're taking the necessary steps to build reliable, secure, and cost-efficient solutions.
+It helps to prioritize the actions that yield the biggest improvement to the posture of your workloads.
+The Advisor Score consists of an overall score, which can be further broken down into five category scores corresponding to each of the Well-Architected pillars.
 Learn more about Advisor Score.

-For more information about resiliency, reference the following video that will show you how to start improving the reliability of your Azure workloads:
+For more information about resiliency, watch the following video that shows you how to start improving the reliability of your Azure workloads:

-The following topics offer guidance on designing and improving reliable Azure applications:
+The following resources offer guidance on designing and improving reliable Azure applications:

 - Design patterns for resiliency